Updated November 11, 2020

 The Eucharist will be distributed according to diocesan guidelines that ensure safety.
 The priest will provide additional directions during Mass.

-Mass will continue to be live streamed on this page, on our YouTube chanel and on our Facebook page for anyone who does not want to attend in person.
+Mass will continue to be live streamed on this page and on our YouTube channel and Facebook page for anyone who does not want to attend in person.
 Do not come to Mass if you have any symptoms of illness.
 If you are older than age 65, have a compromised health condition or caring for the sick in any way, please consider very carefully if it is wise for you to come.